 While fixing previous spectrums I bought a cheap motherboard in poor condition to use for spares.
-I knew it was rough from the sellers pictures, and when it arrived in the post it was obvious that it had suffered from several previous attempt to ‘fix’ it – there were multiple visible broken tracks and many of the chips had obviously been replaced.
-Rather strangely there were also a number of bodge wires on the top side of the board running under chips – WHAT ??
+I knew it was rough from the seller’s pictures, and when it arrived in the post it was obvious that it had suffered from several previous attempts to ‘fix’ it – there were multiple visible broken tracks and many of the chips had obviously been replaced.
+Rather strangely there were also several bodge wires on the top side of the board running under chips – WHAT ??

 Over Christmas 2020, with Covid lockdown, we weren’t going out much and I had run out of retro computers to fix; so I decided to see what I could do for this abused Spectrum.